Here is what your time with us would look like

 Semester 1 (Fall)

 - Writing, Research and Reporting I – The National Beat: Covering national issues in New York.
-Students travel to West Point to participate in embedded journalism exercises with cadets, cover local and national stories in NYC and learn the fundamentals of multi-platform reporting.
+Students travel to West Point to participate in embedded journalism exercises with cadets, cover local and national stories in NYC and learn the fundamentals of multimedia reporting.

 - Law or Ethics or a combination of the two